IcyGuy18/Find-your-Timetable/README.md

 - Make the code a LOT more tidier and a LOT more generic, and an option to enter the URL which will be used for getting the data.
 - Offer an offline mode on the off-chance there's no internet, so a local excel file will be used to view the schedule.

+Any more improvements I get suggested along the way, I'll gladly consider.
 If you're interested in this little scripture, do let me know on my email.
 That's really all I have to say...